SeniorWire

 What free screenings does Medicare provide?

-Tier‑1 generic drugs such as lisinopril, amlodipine, hydrochlorothiazide, and losartan are placed at $0 to $5 copay per 30‑day supply in most Medicare Advantage plans in Prince George’s County.
-This low cost is a blessing for Black seniors who often face higher out‑of‑pocket expenses.
+Tier‑1 generic antihypertensives such as lisinopril, amlodipine, hydrochlorothiazide and losartan are placed at $0‑$5 copay per 30‑day supply in most Medicare Advantage plans in Prince George’s County.
+Medicare Care Compare shows these drugs are universally covered, removing a major cost barrier for controlling hypertension.

 Tier-1 hypertension drugs covered at low or zero copay in most Prince George's County MA plans